angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

-I have tried in the past to dedicate a lot of sideboard slots for beating URx Delver decks before and I realised that the games I was winning against them was because of tight play, a little bit of luck and mostly my main deck tools.
+I have tried in the past to dedicate a lot of sideboard slots for beating URx Delver decks before and I realised that the games I was winning against them was because of tight play, a little bit of luck and mostly my maindeck tools.
 As a result I decided to run no dedicated Delver sideboard slots and instead just work out a solid plan from the other tools I was using anyways.
 This is the one matchup I pretty much never deviate from my plan on and I am happy to take my